Your browser is unsupported

 To be eligible for nomination and election to membership, a Civil Service employee must be a certified status employee at UIC or the Colleges of Medicine at Peoria or Rockford.
 Employees must have at least three years of consecutive Civil Service employment at UIC or at any other Illinois institution served by the State Universities Civil Service System.

-Notice is hereby given of an election of two members from the University of Illinois Chicago to the State Universities Civil Service Advisory Committee to the Merit Board of the State Universities Civil Service System.
+An election will be held to select one representative from the University of Illinois Chicago to the State Universities Civil Service Advisory Committee to the Merit Board of the State Universities Civil Service System.
+The election will be held on Tuesday, November 11, 2025, to fill a term of office beginning January 1, 2026, through December 31, 2029.

 Article II, Sec.
 IV, #9 By‐laws, State Universities Civil Service Advisory Committee: "Any Civil Service Employee, excluding temporary, provisional, student and extra help, at a place of employment, who is currently employed as of the date of the election, shall be granted the time to vote without loss of time or pay."